tazeb6531/Regression_with_Python/README.md

 # Regression using python
 Adopted from book.
-I got it very intersting contains a lot information
+I got it very intersting, it contains a lot information.
+And it can be a quick reference the area of linear regressions.